braiddynamics/qbd-portal/docs/01-foundations/00-intro.md

 **Ibn al-Haytham: The First Scientist**

 While Al-Biruni mapped the earth, Ibn al-Haytham (Alhazen, c.
 965–1040) mapped the behavior of light.
-In his magnum opus, Kitab al-Manazir (Book of Optics), he dismantled the ancient “extramission” theory (that eyes emit rays to touch objects) and established the “intromission” theory (light reflects off objects and enters the eye) through rigorous experimentation.
+In his magnum opus, Kitab al-Manazir (Book of Optics), he dismantled the ancient “extramission” theory (that eyes emit rays to touch objects) and established the “intromission” theory (light reflects off objects and enters the eye) through experimentation.

 Ibn al-Haytham is arguably the father of the scientific method.
 He insisted that no theory is true until supported by experimental confirmation (iʿtibar) and mathematical verification.
 His work on the camera obscura provided the physical link to the earlier Mohist discoveries (though likely derived independently).
 He also formulated a concept of inertia, stating that a projectile would move forever unless stopped by a force or resistance, anticipating Newton’s First Law by centuries.
 His influence on the West was direct; his book was translated into Latin and deeply studied by Roger Bacon, Kepler, and eventually Newton.